Managing the unknown – Design theory and methods for innovation

 Program (and external speakers/lecturers) :

-• Course: formal foundations of design theory: forcing and generative processes – conference by A. Hatchuel, Academy of Technologies
+• Course: formal foundations of design theory: forcing and generative processes – conference by A. Bordas

 • Course: design & art – teaching splitting knowledge at Bauhaus